 The minor in Media Study requires a total of 6 classes (24 credits).
 At least four of the six courses must be at the 300 or 400 level.
 Students must receive a grade of C- or higher in all courses applied to the minor.

-Requirements for the minor can be found on the Minor Advising Sheet [Link to Media-Study-Minor-2016 pdf].
-However, here is a quick outline of the categories that courses fall into:
+While official requirements for the minor may be found in the course catalog, linked below, here is a quick outline of the categories that courses fall into:

 Basic Production (1 course): Students pick a 100-level course from offerings in various forms of media creation including Video and Digital Media.